 You can provision an appliance in the factory shipped state, that supports in-band provisioning by connecting the data or management port to the internet.
 The appliances that support in-band provisioning have specific ports for LAN and WAN.
 The appliance in the factory reset state has a default configuration that allows to establish a connection with the zero-touch deployment service.
 The LAN port acts as the DHCP server and assigns a dynamic IP to the WAN port that acts as a DHCP client.
 The WAN links monitor the Quad 9 DNS service to determine WAN connectivity.

 Once the IP address is obtained and a connection is established with the zero-touch deployment service the configuration packages are downloaded and installed on the appliance.
-For information on zero-touch deployment through the Citrix SD-WAN Orchestrator service, see Zero Touch Deployment.
+For information on zero-touch deployment through the SD-WAN Orchestrator for On-premises, see Zero Touch Deployment.

 - In-band provisioning is applicable to all the platforms.
 However, default configuration is enabled only on Citrix SD-WAN 110 and VPX platforms because the other platforms are shipped with an older software version.

 - For day-0 provisioning of SD-WAN appliances through the data ports, the appliance software version must be Citrix SD-WAN 11.1.1 or higher.

 The default configuration of an appliance in factory reset state includes the following configurations: